Sittravell/Schedularr/README.md

 - Check that lists are public or you have access
 - Verify TMDB IDs are available in MDBList data
 - Ensure Radarr/Sonarr are accessible from the script's host
+- Check if execution is being blocked by blackout periods

+### Script not running during expected hours

+- Verify blackout periods configuration
+- Check if `enabled: true` for relevant blackout periods
+- Ensure time formats are correct (24-hour format for daily, ISO format for one-time)
+- Review logs for "blackout period" messages

 ### Cron not running